harled/monocle/README.md

   - The name of the controller in which the exception was called: `controller_name: string`
   - The name of the unauthorized action: `action_name: string`
 - Bootstrap 5.1 is loaded in your project
-  - It will work without Bootstrap, however, you will need to provide your own custom styling for the Bootstrap equivalent classes.
+  - It will work without Bootstrap, however, you will need to provide your own custom styling for several Bootstrap classes.

 ## Installation